-1 The Speed/Duration command
+1 The Speed/Duration Command [Maintain Audio Pitch]

 The speed is shown at 100% and can be adjusted through this menu.
 The clip will be faster as that percentage increases.
 A clip at 200% will be twice as fast as your original clip.
 Conversely, a clip at 50% will be half the speed of your original clip.

 2. The option "Ripple Edit, Shifting Trailing Clips" will adjust the clips after your selected clip(s) to compensate for your speed changes.
 If you leave this option unselected, you may have overlapping clips or dead space in between clips.

-2 The Rate Stretch tool
+2 The Rate Stretch Tool

 Then click and drag the clip(s) larger or smaller to decrease or increase the speed.
 The speed will be shown as a percentage in brackets after the clip name, like ClipName [35%].
 The percentages work as described above.

 3 Time Remapping

 Drag this rubber band up or down to increase or decrease the speed.
 The speed percentage will show as you move the band around.
 The clip will shorten as you increase the speed and lengthen when you reduce the speed.
 The audio track for the clip will remain the same.

 You might need to vary which tool you use, depending on whether you want the audio to be sped up or not.
 The Speed/Duration function has the option to maintain the audio pitch or not, while Time Remapping will not alter your audio at all.